hashgraph/hedera-sourcify/tools/README.md

 ## Foundry

-You can verify contracts using Foundry in Hedera using our verification service.
+You can verify contracts using Foundry in Hedera using [our verification service](https://github.com/hashgraph/hedera-sourcify/issues/122).
+See [_How to Deploy and Verify a Hedera Smart Contract with Foundry_](https://docs.hedera.com/hedera/tutorials/smart-contracts/foundry/deploy-and-verify-smart-contract) for more information.
 Our public verification service instance is located at `https://server-verify.hashscan.io`.

 Once you have a running Foundry example, you can deploy and verify it with our verification service, for example